Goodman School of Business: Accounting (BAcc)

 The BAcc program leads to an accounting degree.
 Brock's Accounting Co-op Program is the second largest in Canada and is part of the Brock CPA Pathway that is fully accredited by CPA Ontario.

 International Dual Degree Program

-The Goodman School of Business' Co-op International Dual Degree Program is offered in association with four leading business schools in Europe.
+The Goodman School of Business' Co-op International Dual Degree Program is offered in association with three leading business schools in Europe.
 It has expanded as a result of GSB joining the International Partnership of Business Schools (IPBS) in March 2019.
-Through this program, GSB students will complete the first five semesters at the Goodman School of Business, and the remaining three or four semesters at a partner school overseas: the NEOMA Business School (France), EBS Business School (Germany), ESB Business School at Reutlingen University (Germany), or Dublin City University (Ireland).
+Through this program, GSB students will complete the first five semesters at the Goodman School of Business, and the remaining three or four semesters at a partner school overseas: the NEOMA Business School (France), ESB Business School at Reutlingen University (Germany), or Dublin City University (Ireland).
 The program also includes co-op work terms in both Canada and the respective school abroad.
 Each student, upon successful completion of the course of studies, will receive two degrees: the Bachelor of Business Administration degree from Brock University, and a degree from the partner institution in Europe.